manishtiw/scalaAlgorithms/README.md

 # scalaAlgorithms
-This package has functional data structures and algorithms, and the comparison of there running times.
+This package has functional data structures and algorithms, and the time/space complexity comparision.